declension/squeeze-alexa/README.md

  * _Alexa, ask Squeezebox what's playing_
  * _Alexa, tell Squeezebox to turn it up in the living room_
  * _Alexa, tell Squeezebox to play some blues and some jazz_
+ * _Alexa, tell Squeezebox to play a mix of Jungle, Dubstep and Hip-Hop_
  * _Alexa, tell Squeezebox to turn shuffle on / off_ (or just _Alexa, Shuffle On/Off_)
  * _Alexa, tell Squeezebox to turn everything off_